Reviews You Can Rely On

 Conclusion

 While there are many different models to sift through, we hope that our intensive analysis of the best options out there has helped you narrow down or even choose a pair for yourself.
-Whether you're a professional guiding in the rainy Northwest or a sun-seeking desert wanderer that wants a pair on-hand for the once-a-week downpour, there's a model that's perfect for your needs out there.
+Whether you're a professional guiding in the rainy Northwest or a sun-seeking desert wanderer who wants a pair on hand for the once-a-week downpour, there's a model that's perfect for your needs out there.

 Lyra Pierotti